Bpeduru/osticket-prereqs/README.md

 </p>
 </p>

 Copied contents of OS ticket "Upload" file into the www.root folder  within C: Drive.
-This is the web servers main folder.
+This is the web server's main folder.
 Renamed the file to "osTicket".